-Regardless of whether you were hit hard this year by unemployment and sickness or were fortunate enough to save up some cash while quarantining, January is always a prime time to take stock of your finances and make a plan to do better.
+Regardless of whether you were hit hard this past year by unemployment and sickness or were fortunate enough to save up some cash while quarantining, it’s never a bad time to take stock of your finances and make a plan to do better.

-We’re sharing 10 financial resolutions fit for a post-2020 economy — all sourced from our team of personal finance experts.
+We’re sharing 10 financial tips and money hacks — all sourced from our team of personal finance experts.

 1. Open a retirement account.

 One way to start building up your retirement income is by opening an IRA or 401(k) account.
 These investment accounts are specifically designed to help you save for retirement, and best of all, they offer tax-advantaged savings.

 If you already hold one of these accounts, you may want to maximize your contribution limits.
 And if you’re new to the game, consider a platform like Fidelity, SoFi or TD Ameritrade.

 But keep an eye out for account minimums, management fees and commissions, which can dig into your retirement nest egg.